mockk/mockk/README.md

 ## Configuration File

-To adjust parameters globally, you can specify settings in a unified configuration file.
+To adjust parameters globally, you can specify settings in a configuration file.

 ### How to use:

-1. Create a `mockk.properties` file in `src/test/resources/`.
+1. Create the configuration file at `src/test/resources/mockk.properties`.
 2. Add any of the following configuration options:

 ```properties